BCDevOps/platform-services/security/robomountie/README.md

 ### Webhook / API Front End
 We need a Webhook receiver that can take the payload from multiple sources and translate them into NATS messages to be picked up by the business logic function.

+For webhook receiver security, we likely need a function to automate the webhook creation:
+- generage a unique webhook url endpoint
+- create / build the argo webhook CR
+- generate SSL certs for security

 #### Gloo
 Looked at Gloo and it's pretty heavyweight for what we need... challenges to get it running on OCP **easily** makes me think it might not be the right fit for a mock-up.
 It does, however, promise a method of connecting to NATS.